Make your next party or family outing special by having it in one of West Des Moines' beautiful parks.

 Shelter reservations can be made by phone with Visa, Mastercard or Discover by calling 515-222-3444.
 You may also reserve a shelter in person with cash, check, or credit card at the West Des Moines Parks and Recreation Administrative Office at 4200 Mills Civic Parkway, office hours are 8am-5pm Monday-Friday.

-- Shelter reservation fees are non-refundable.
+- Shelter reservation fees are non-refundable, there are no refunds to cancel.

 For more information call 515-222-3444 or email firstname.lastname@example.org